ScenicNL: Generating Probabilistic Scenario Programs from Natural Language: ScenicNL

 \subsection{Prompting}

-\textbf{Modular LLM Prompting} ScenarioNL accepts the natural language scene description as input in order to formulate a prompt given a user-specified approach and language model.
+\textbf{Modular LLM Prompting} ScenicNL accepts the natural language scene description as input in order to formulate a prompt given a user-specified approach and language model.
 The modular LLM prompting mechanism allows for ease of evaluation and code generation on a wide range of approaches.
 This may range from unique decoding constraints to few-shot examples retrieved from a vector database.
-ScenarioNL allows users to specify a model and prompting technique in the one-line \texttt{gen\_scenic} command.
+ScenicNL allows users to specify a model and prompting technique in the one-line \texttt{gen\_scenic} command.
 The full list of strategies supported are described in detail in the Appendix.

 \textbf{Compositional LLM Prompting} Some prompting techniques are better for different reasons at different times.
-For example, few-shot prompting can be used to each an LLM a specific output format whereas, chain-of-thought \citep{wei2023chainofthought} can be used to elicit better reasoning capabilities from an LLM.
-Our key insight is that we should separate reasoning from coding as much as possible and leverage constrained decoding to help guide the LLMs as much as possible.
+For example, few-shot prompting can be used to demonstrate a specific output format whereas, chain-of-thought \citep{wei2023chainofthought} can be used to elicit better reasoning capabilities from an LLM.
+Our key insight is that we should separate reasoning from coding as much as possible.
+When working in the natural language space, we can employ multiple personas to further elicit world knowledge from a single LLM thus better identifying and describing uncertainties in a scenario.
+Furthermore, we ask these personas to generate their own questions about uncertainly in the crash report descriptions which they then literately attempt to answer.
+By using multiple personas and self-generated questions, we find that the quality and quantity of identified uncertainties from a report increases over a single LLM query.
+We also observe that leveraging constrained decoding to help guide the LLMs to syntactically correct code where possible further improves system performance as we don't have to hope for correct code which must be validated by a compiler downstream.
 We implement the following composition of prompts:

 \begin{enumerate}[noitemsep,topsep=0pt,leftmargin=0.2in]

 \item \textbf{Tree of Thought (ToT)} \citep{yao2023tree} We ask the LLM to play the role of 3 crash reconstruction experts.
 Each one must identify the relevant dynamic and static objects in the scene.
 They debate amongst each other which objects are relevant and provide a final agreed upon answer.